 We employ the GC-model to investigate the GRB 221009A event.
-When analyzing events of this nature, corrections for the influence of extragalactic background light (EBL) become imperative, particularly as high-energy photons traverse vast interstellar distances.
-Notably, LHAASO has recently provided new intrinsic spectral energy distributions that have undergone these corrections, covering the time span from 230 to 900 seconds after the trigger [24].
+When analyzing events of this nature, corrections for the influence of extragalactic background light (EBL) becomes imperative, particularly as high-energy photons traverse vast interstellar distances.
+Notably, LHAASO has recently provided new intrinsic spectral energy distributions that have undergone these corrections, covering the time span from 230 to 900 seconds after the trigger [25].
 Regrettably, the available LHAASO data are constrained to energies above 200 GeV.
-However, gamma-ray spectra at lower energies for GRB 221009A have been captured by Fermi-LAT over the initial 2000 seconds following the Fermi-GBM trigger [25].
-It is worth noting that data within the first 300 seconds from Fermi-LAT may potentially saturate the detectors [26].
+However, gamma-ray spectra at lower energies for GRB 221009A have been captured by Fermi-LAT over the initial 2000 seconds following the Fermi-GBM trigger [26].
+It is worth noting that data within the first 300 seconds from Fermi-LAT may potentially saturate the detectors [27].
 Consequently, we exclusively utilize the LHAASO data during the interval of 300-900 seconds to seamlessly connect with the Fermi-LAT data, as illustrated in Fig. 6.

 Figure 6 presents the spectral energy distribution of GRB 221009A and its comparison with the GC-spectrum.
 The value of $E_\pi^{GC}$ relies on the baryon number $A$ of the target nucleus in the $pA$ (or $AA$) collisions.
 For instance, $E_\pi^{GC}$ is ${\sim}20~TeV$ in the $pp$-collisions, and it is $100~GeV$ for the $p$-heavy nucleus collisions [17].
 Note that the broken point at $\sim 100~GeV$ in Fig. 6 is also consistent with the previous fitting GRB 180720B and GRB 190114C in [20].
-It is worth noting that this value of $\beta_p$ is harder than the index ($\sim 2.7$) of power-law in the cosmic rays since the former is near the source while the later is observed on the earth.

 The observational precision of LHAASO has seen significant improvement owing to the extensive signals collected by its expansive detector array.
 The notable alignment between the linear segment of the GC-spectrum and the LHAASO data is particularly striking, even accounting for the exceptionally small statistical errors.
-The power-law behavior of the meson yield in Eq.
-(9) is a consequence of the saturation approximation and the two universal principles mentioned earlier.
-This outcome serves to reinforce the credibility of the saturation assumption.
+The PL behavior of the meson yield in Eqs.
+(2.10) and (2.14) outcome serves to reinforce the credibility of the saturation assumption in $N_{\pi}$.